efdevcon/devcon-website/src/content/faq/en/will-there-be-wifi.md

 category: general
 ---

 Yes!
-Wifi is a priority for us this year.
-Fast, reliable Wifi will be available to all attendees for the duration of the event.
+Fast, reliable WiFi is a priority to us this year, and it will be available to all attendees for the duration of the event.